A Guide to Working as Floor Hand

 Relocate to a state with oil fields

-Working on an oil rig as a floor hand may require you to move to a location with oil rigs, like Alberta or Nova Scotia.
+Working on an oil rig as a floor hand may require you to move to a location within oil rigs, like Alberta or Nova Scotia.
+You can submit an application for our Job Post for Floor Hand in the Oil and Gas Sector in Alberta if you are looking to work as a Floor Hand.

 Consider an apprenticeship program